cseprasadpawar/Pneumonia_Detection/README.md

 # Pneumonia_Detection
-Pneumonia Detection using existing InceptionV3 Model
+Pneumonia Detection using pretrained model InceptionV3 and fine tuned based model to get more accuracy.